ernstlab/csrep/README.md

 In order for CSREP to work, we need:
 - bedtools (https://bedtools.readthedocs.io/en/latest/content/installation.html)
 We create an environment that is compatible with our program, which you install as a conda environment: ```conda env create -f env/csrep_env.yml```

 ## Test data
 To show you how CSREP can be run, we provided an example that include 18-chromatin-state segmentation data for 5 samples of ESC groups and 7 samples of Brain group from Roadmap Epigenomics Project (https://egg2.wustl.edu/roadmap/web_portal/chr_state_learning.html#exp_18state).
 We restricted the example input to include only data from chromosome 22.

+## How to install CSREP
+- Clone this github repository
+- Replicate our conda environment: ```conda env create -f env/csrep_env.yml``` (Note: path to this file is relative to the current directory that contains this README file)
+- Install bedtools.

 # Run CSREP
 ## Snakemake